 The substance which produce heat on burning in air are called "Fuels".
 There are different forms of energy like mechanical, heat, chemical, electrical, light, sound, nuclear and so on.

-Natural sources: Natural resources are those which are taken up by us from the nature like solar energy, wind energy, energy from water etc.
+Natural sources: Natural energy resources are those which are taken up by us from the nature.
+Eg: solar energy, wind energy, energy from water etc.

 Synthetic energy: Man-made material used as sources of energy like chemical energy stored in the form of batteries that are used in calculators, remotes etc.